 Product Gym: There’s so many things that you cannot control once you get into the interview room.
 Yep.
 And the people that you may be meeting today, might not even be the people that you’re meeting with.

-I’ve had that’s what should happen to more than a few other students at some of these companies.
+I’ve had that’s what should happen to more than a few other members at some of these companies.
 You also know this .
 They say, oh, you know, Barry couldn’t make it today.
 Or they come in and say, oh my gosh, Dan, Susanna, Jamie, they really, really liked you today.
 And I just came in here to say hi and introduce myself.
 And, and all of a sudden you from meeting three stakeholders, to meeting four.